dashsudeshna13/Python-/README.md

 •	Datetime
 Every time a mail is sent, a timestamp is created and it is saved in a csv file along with a flag/status variable.
 The status variable shows the sent/not sent status of a mail to the user.
 This ensures that the same mail is not sent to the user again.
 Also the mail is sent only if the status is ‘not sent’ for a particular user, and it is updated to ‘sent’ after the mail is sent.

+PDF generator

+•	Wrote a script in Python which generates PDF with all required formatting needed in the pdf.
+Specifically my code generated Title and Reference page with Noteshare logo watermarked on each of the page.
+•	The notes pdf is also shrunk from sides creating space for margin, page no. and links to be inserted.
+•	The first and last pages are then merged (or appended) to the notes pdf, with Title page at the front and Reference at the end.
+•	The entire process takes roughly 10- 12 seconds for a pdf of size around 6 MB.